kubernetes/website/content/en/docs/setup/production-environment/container-runtimes.md

 See [CRI version support](#cri-versions) for more information.

-This page lists details for using several common container runtimes with Kubernetes, on Linux:
+This page provides an outline of how to use several common container runtimes with Kubernetes.

 - [containerd](#containerd)
 - [CRI-O](#cri-o)